EdgeNet-project/edgenet-legacy-2024/tools/edgenet-console/README.md

 ```

-- Modify the Kubernetes API server configuraton by adding the
+- Modify the Dashboard API server configuraton by adding the
 --authentication-token-webhook-config-file command option

 ```